powmedia/backbone-forms/README.md

 - **As a string** - Shorthand for adding a built-in validator.
 You can add custom validators to this list by adding them to `Backbone.Form.validators`.
 See the source for more information.
 - **As an object** - For adding a built-in validator with options, e.g. overriding the default error message.
 - **As a function** - Runs a custom validation function.
 Each validator the following arguments: `value` and `formValues`
-- **As a regular expression** - Runs the built-in `regexp` validator with a custom regular expresssion.
+- **As a regular expression** - Runs the built-in `regexp` validator with a custom regular expression.

 ###Built-in validators